Aluminium–magnesium–silicon alloys: Applications

 AlMgSi is one of the aluminum alloys with medium to high strength, high fracture resistance, good welding suitability, corrosion resistance and formability.

 They are used, among other things, for bumper, bodies and for large profiles in the Rail vehicle construction.
 In the latter case, they were largely responsible for the changed design of rail vehicles in the 1970s: previously, riveted pipe structures were used.
-Thanks to the good extrusion compatibility of AlMgSi, large profiles can now be produced, which thento be welded.
-They are also used in aircraft construction, but there they are AlCu and AlZnMg preferred, but not or only difficult are weldable.
-The weldable higher-strong AlMgSiCu alloys (AA6013 and AA6056) are used in the Airbus models A318 and A380 for ribbed sheets in the aircraft hull used, where through the Laser welding, weight and cost savings are possible.
-Swelding is cheaper than the usual in aircraft construction Rivets; The overlaps required during riveting can be eliminated during welding, which saves component mass.
+Thanks to the good extrusion compatibility of AlMgSi, large profiles can now be produced, which then can be welded.
+They are also used in aircraft construction, but, there, they are AlCu and AlZnMg preferred, but not or only difficult are weldable.
+The weldable higher-strength AlMgSiCu alloys (AA6013 and AA6056) are used in the Airbus models A318 and A380 for ribbed sheets in the aircraft hull, where through Laser welding, weight and cost savings are possible.
+Welding is cheaper than the usual in aircraft construction Rivets; The overlaps required during riveting can be eliminated during welding, which saves component mass.